zdellaert/ZD_Putnam_Lab_Notebook/about.md

 Date|Position| Affiliation
 :---:|:---:|:---:
-2021 |	BSc | University of Chicago
+Current | **PhD Student, Evolution and Marine Biology** | University of Rhode Island, Kingston, RI 2021 |	**BSc, Biology** | University of Chicago, Chicago, IL
-- | summa cum laude | Advanced track with specialization in Ecology & Evolution
+ | *summa cum laude* | Advanced track with specialization in Ecology & Evolution
-- | Thesis | One step forward, two steps back: A characterization of the biomineralization of *Astrangia poculata* and the bioerosion caused by its skeletal inhabitants
+ | Thesis | One step forward, two steps back: A characterization of the biomineralization of *Astrangia poculata* and the bioerosion caused by its skeletal inhabitants

 ### PUBLICATIONS